Protect Your Identity in Retirement With Discover Identity Theft Protection

 Discover Identity Theft Protection monitors the three major credit bureaus for changes and any of thousands of Dark Web sites for your Social Security number, and more.

 If you’ve worked hard for years to prepare yourself financially for retirement, the last thing you would want to see is your careful financial plans put in jeopardy because of identity theft.
 Having your sensitive information compromised could lead to fraudulent charges on your credit card, or having part of your savings stolen.
 It’s important to be mindful of the ways your identity can be stolen, as well as how you can protect yourself from identity theft.
-One option to protect yourself could be Discover Identity Theft Protection.

 Everyday identity theft risks